drgroot/tf2Skill/README.md

-sm_trueskill_minClients 16    //minimum number of clients required to track ranking sm_trueskill_server "dev.yusufali.ca" //ip or hostname of server running python script sm_trueskill_port "5000" //socket port to interact with the python daemon
+sm_trueskill_minClients 16    //minimum number of clients required to track ranking sm_trueskill_server "dev.yusufali.ca" //ip or hostname of server running python script sm_trueskill_port "5000" //socket port to interact with the python daemon sm_trueskill_global "50" //minimum rank to display globally to the server, 0 for off
 ```

 ##Installation